 Communicating ESOPs is not easy, but it is rewarding.
 One of the goals of an ESOP is to improve company performance by getting participants more involved.
 Research demonstrates that an effective communications program, combined with an ESOP that is financially significant and an active employee involvement program, results in significantly improved productivity and faster sales growth.

-This book provides a jump-start to your ESOP communications by giving you (1) chapters about how to communicate employee ownership and financial issues, (2) templates of short documents (included on the CD as well as in the printed book) you can customize and use as handouts, intranet resources, or newsletter articles; (3) a customizable PowerPoint presentation on ESOP basics; and (4) sample communication documents from ESOP companies in digital form on the CD.
+This book provides a jump-start to your ESOP communications by giving you (1) chapters about how to communicate employee ownership and financial issues, (2) templates of short documents (included in digital form as well as in the text) you can customize and use as handouts, intranet resources, or newsletter articles; (3) a customizable PowerPoint presentation on ESOP basics; and (4) sample communication documents from ESOP companies in digital form.